lauler1/WebAssemblyStudy/learn/wasm_hello_world_c_CMake_dlopen/readme.md

 Considering that this example project is in a sub folder calles [PROJ_DIR], the CMake build folder will be ```[PROJ_DIR]/build```

-To generate the Makefile Native(not Wasm):
+To generate the Makefile Native(not Wasm, but Linux):

 ```bash